Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Introduction

 ISOs have been striving to curtail the execution times of the SCUC, FRAC, and LAC models in order to obtain additional safety and economic gains.
 This includes the opportunity to have finer time granularity and longer horizons in the model formulations and to explore scenario-based approaches.
 For example, MISO has decreased the DA market-clearing time from 4 hours to 3 hours in 2016 \cite{chen2016improving} and is committed to decreasing it further.

-The RAC formulations are Mixed Integer Linear Programming (MILP) models that are computationally challenging.
-However, the FRAC and RAC are often run on similar instances.
+The RAC formulations are Mixed Integer Linear Programming (MILP) that are computationally challenging.
+They are operated by MISO to deal with significant changes in load and renewable energy forecasts.
+A RAC optimization helps operators determine which additional generators must be committed to taking into account the uncertainty in forecasting.
+Even though the number of variables is smaller than in the SCUC (because must-run commitments have already been determined by the day-ahead or prior RAC commitments), the RAC formulations must give operators reliable solutions to different scenarios as fast as possible, which makes a machine-learning (ML) approach particularly appealing.
+Fortunately, the FRAC and RAC are often run on similar instances.
 Indeed, the pool of generators and the topology of the network evolve slowly, while the demand and renewable generation lead to instances that exhibit strong correlations and similar patterns.
-This presents a significant opportunity for machine-learning (ML) techniques that can then be used to speed up the solution process of RAC formulations.
+This presents a significant opportunity for ML techniques that can then be used to speed up the solution process of RAC formulations.

-This is precisely the goal of this paper, which proposes the \rac{} framework for reliability assessment commitments. \rac{} consists of three key components: (1) a Graph Neural Network (GNN) architecture that predicts both the generator commitments and the active transmission constraints; (2) the use of the GNN architecture and Monte-Carlo Dropouts (MC-Dropouts) to associate a confidence value to each commitment prediction; and (3) a feasibility restoration procedure that transforms selected predictions into feasible predictions in polynomial time.
-These components are integrated into the {\sc Predict-Repair-Optimize} heuristic for accelerating the optimization process as follows: \begin{enumerate}[leftmargin=0.5cm] \item The GNN architecture predicts the generator commitments and the active transmission constraints; \item The GNN architecture is also used to associate a confidence value to each commitment prediction; \item The predictions and confidence values are used to select a subset of the generators whose commitments will be fixed in the RAC formulations; \item The feasibility restoration takes the selected predicted commitments and transforms them in polynomial time into a set of feasible predictions; \item The RAC formulation is solved, fixing the feasible predictions and exploiting the active transmission constraints to seed a state-of-the-art algorithm (e.g., \cite{xavier2019transmission}). \end{enumerate}
+This is precisely the goal of this paper, which proposes the \rac{} framework for accelerating the RAC optimizations. \rac{} consists of three key components: (1) a Graph Neural Network (GNN) based architecture that predicts both the generator commitments and the active transmission constraints; (2) the use of an epistemic uncertainty measurement to associate a confidence value with each commitment prediction; and (3) a feasibility restoration that transforms possibly infeasible instances with fixed commitment variables into feasible ones in polynomial time.
+Note that the proposed \rac{} framework consolidates all those components using end-to-end learning for accelerating the RAC optimization.

 The contributions of the paper can be summarized as follows: \begin{enumerate}[leftmargin=0.5cm]